atbarker/Artifice/README.md

 ## TODO

-* `64 bit` block pointer support and `64 bit` EXT4.
+-[ ] `64 bit` block pointer support and `64 bit` EXT4, currently only 32 bit.
-* Secret sharing for metadata blocks over encryption.
+-[ ] Information Dispersal for metadata blocks over encryption and replication.
-* In house library for encryption and cryptographic hashing (avoid the kernel crypto API).
+-[ ] In house library for encryption and cryptographic hashing (avoid the kernel crypto API to minimize reliance on Linux specific code).
-* Persistant data structure to track the free space to be saved to the disk alongside metadata, useful for multiple snapshot defence.
+-[ ] Persistant data structure to track the free space to be saved to the disk alongside metadata, useful for multiple snapshot defence.
-* Secure delete file system (yet unamed).
-* Yet unnamed secure delete file system, NTFS, and APFS support.
+-[ ] NTFS support.
+-[ ] APFS support.
+-[ ] F2FS/YAFFS/some other log structured system.
+-[ ] Verify compatibility with ARM systems (SIMD or other inline assembly operations).

 ## Guidelines